ispc/ispc/examples/xpu/README.txt

 ISPC Examples README
 ====================

-This directory has a number of sample ispc programs ported to GEN. Before building them, install the appropriate ispc compiler binary and runtime into a directory in your path.
+This directory has a number of sample ispc programs ported to Xe.
+Before building them, install the appropriate ispc compiler binary and runtime into a directory in your path.
 Add ISPC binary to your PATH.
 Then, do the following: mkdir build cd build cmake ../

-Some of the benchmarks are running ispc for CPU/GEN and then regular serial C++ implementations, printing out execution time.
+Some of the benchmarks are running ispc for CPU/Xe and then regular serial C++ implementations, printing out execution time.

 Simple
 ======

 This is the most basic example.
-It executes a simple kernel on target device (which can be a GEN GPU or CPU) and demonstrates basics concepts of ISPC Runtime API (such as device, module, kernel, memory view).
+It executes a simple kernel on target device (which can be a Xe GPU or CPU) and demonstrates basics concepts of ISPC Runtime API (such as device, module, kernel, memory view).
 It uses C++ API of ispcrt.